zodern/meteor-up/README.md

 ### Listening to specific IP address (IP Binding)

-If you want Docker to listen only on a specific IP address, such as `127.0.0.1`, add and environment variable called `BIND` with the value of the IP address you want to listen to.
+If you want Docker to listen only on a specific IP address, such as `127.0.0.1`, add an environment variable called `BIND` with the value of the IP address you want to listen to.

 ```js
 meteor: {